 ENV 6510 3 Sustainable Development Engineering

-33 additional credits of coursework in Environmental Engineering or related areas
+Additional Courses – 36 hours

-Up to 30 credits of coursework from an approved master’s degree may be applied to meet the coursework requirements.
+36 additional credits of coursework in Environmental Engineering or related areas, of which at least 3 credits must be structured coursework in Environmental Engineering specifically.
+These 36 credits may include up to 9 credits of Independent Study and/or 6 units of Master’s Thesis, pending the approval of the Department, the College, and the Office of Graduate Studies.
+Directed research and/or dissertation credits may not be counted towards this coursework requirement.

 Qualifying Exam

 Doctoral students are expected to pass a qualifying examination no later than the semester following the completion of 48 credits of coursework beyond a bachelor’s degree.
 At minimum, the Exam will include a written dissertation proposal and oral defense by the Dissertation Committee.
 A written exam in the area of concentration may also be required.
 Poor performance on the Qualifying Exam based on the judgment of the Committee may result in the student failing the exam.
 If a student does not pass on the first attempt, he/she may request in writing to repeat the Exam.
 Students who fail the Qualifying Examination the second time will be dismissed by the Program.